 Kaitlyn M. Rubcich

-Presumptively Awful: How the Federal Government Is Failing To Protect the Constitutional Rights of Those Adjudicated as Mentally Ill, as Illustrated by the § 922(g)(4) Circuit Split,
+Presumptively Awful: How the Federal Government Is Failing To Protect the Constitutional Rights of Those Adjudicated as Mentally Ill, as Illustrated by the 18 U.S.C. § 922(g)(4) Circuit Split,

 49 Pepp.
 L. Rev.